lisabardelli/CV/README.md

 ## Lisa Bardelli

 After attending BSc and MSc in Business and Finance and relevant work experiences in finance roles in Italy, The Netherlands and UK, I have approached software development to expand my knowledge and I have figured it out that I have a true passion for it.
 I decided that I wanted to become a developer.
-To start my new career I have recently applied for [Makers Academy](https://makers.tech/), a highly selective intensive develompment bootcamp.
+To start my new career I have recently applied for [Makers Academy](https://makers.tech/), a highly selective intensive development bootcamp.
 I am currently enrolled in the Makers Bootcamp (November 2020 cohort) and I look forward to joining an innovative company as a Full-Stack Developer.

 ## Skills